Pistol-packing GOP House hopeful channels Trump in Colorado

-PUEBLO WEST, Colo.
-(AP) — It was a Donald Trump rally, in miniature.
+PUEBLO WEST, Colo. — It was a Donald Trump rally, in miniature.

 About 200 people, many waving flags and some with open-carry sidearms tucked into holsters or the back of their jeans, joined a “Freedom Cruise” caravan earlier this month that wound through the streets of Pueblo West, a Democratic stronghold in southern Colorado, to cheer on GOP House candidate Lauren Boebert, the favorite to win the race to represent nearly half of Colorado’s landmass in Congress.